philc/textmatevim/DEVELOPERS.markdown

 Now you can run two TextMates side-by-side, each with their own different bundles and plugins.

-To both build and load TextMateVim plugin into your Developer TextMate, run
+To both build and load the TextMateVim plugin into your Developer TextMate, run

     rake debug

 Tests
 =====
 For any large refactorings or non-trivial changes, leverage the unit tests.
-You can run them like this.
+You can run them like this:

     rake test

 Coding style
 ============
-In brief:

  * Follow the style in the file you're editing.
  * Ensure your lines don't exceed 110 characters.